morsznetik/pyPlayer/README.md

 Creating a custom renderer is easy, and uses a factory approach, so you can create your own renderer by inheriting from the base Renderer class and implementing the render method.
 Then you use the provided RendererFactory class to register it via register_renderer using a string key or a tuple of strings that will point to that renderer.
 Then to use it, you can use the get_renderer method to get an instance of your renderer.

+For optimal performance, it's strongly recommended to pass the output of render through ColorManager.compress_frame to reduce the amount of data being passed through to the terminal.
+This compression helps maintain smooth playback by minimizing terminal I/O overhead.

 ## Development

 ### Setup Development Environment